-To delete an ROI sublabel definition, from the ROI Label Definition pane, right-click the sublabel and select Delete.
+To delete an ROI sublabel definition, from the ROI Labels pane, right-click the sublabel and select Delete.

 If you delete a sublabel, all ROI sublabel annotations currently on the frames are deleted as well.
 Attribute definitions for that sublabel are deleted as well.

-Sublabels can be used only with rectangle and polyline labels.
+Sublabels can be used only with rectangle, polygon, line, and projected cuboid labels.